 In honor of National Get Caught Reading Month, Brownieland Pictures’ Robyn Ellis Kranz volunteered as a Mystery Reader at Woodward Elementary to two awesome Kindergarten classes!
 Robyn read the book “Tell Me Again About the Night I Was Born” by Jamie Lee Curtis, and each of the children got to take a book home.

-The mission of the Ferst Foundation for Childhood Literacy (FFCL) is to provide books for local communities to prepare preschool children for reading and learning success.
-FFCL strives to improve early learning opportunities for every child regardless of income, race, religion or gender with the philosophy that any child who cannot read is at-risk.
-FFCL was founded in 1999 to address the growing problem of children from low-income communities entering kindergarten without basic early literacy skills and school readiness, a preventable problem that has far-reaching impacts throughout students’ lives.
+The mission of Ferst Readers is to provide books for local communities to prepare preschool children for reading and learning success.
+Ferst Readers strives to improve early learning opportunities for every child regardless of income, race, religion or gender with the philosophy that any child who cannot read is at-risk.
+In 1999, Ferst Readers was founded to address the growing problem of children from low-income communities entering kindergarten without basic early literacy skills and school readiness, a preventable problem that has far-reaching impacts throughout students’ lives.
 The recipe for early school success is simple: start school with strong literacy skills.
-Find out more about FFCL HERE.
+Find out more about Ferst Readers HERE.